Athina09/Guest-Book-app/README.md

-# 📖 Guest Book App
+# 📖 Guest Book Webapp

 A simple **Guest Book** web application where users can leave their names and messages.
 Built with **HTML**, **CSS**, and **JavaScript**.